jcazevedo/changelogger/README.md

     $ git clone git://github.com/jcazevedo/changelogger.git
     $ gem build changelogger.gemspec
-    $ gem install changelogger-0.0.2.gem
+    $ gem install changelogger-0.0.3.gem

 ## Usage

-ChangeLogger publishes a `changelogger` binary which you can run inside a git repository, or pointing to a git repository through its first argument in order to produce a changelog to the stdout:
+ChangeLogger publishes a `changelogger` binary which you can run inside a git repository, or pointing to a git repository through the first argument of its `changelog` task in order to produce a changelog to the stdout:

-    $ changelogger ~/work/changelogger
+    $ changelogger changelog ~/work/changelogger

 If you want to save the output to a file, simply redirect the output:

-    $ changelogger ~/work/changelogger > CHANGELOG
+    $ changelogger changelog ~/work/changelogger > CHANGELOG

+Since the top commit of the current HEAD of the repository might not yet be tagged, the `--top_version` option allows you to supply a string to be used as the top version of the ChangeLog:

+    $ changelogger changelog ~/work/changelogger --top_version v0.0.3

 ## Copyright